mutyalart/16Winter/projects/tools/scala-akka/realtime/README.md

-This is for kafka and flume
+This is for kafka , flume, Sqoop, ZeroMQ ,Ems queue, Reactive Systems

-ems queue

 realtime pipeline books